 Before treatment begins

 Before beginning radiation therapy for any head and neck cancer, people should receive a thorough examination from an oncologic dentist.
 An oncologic dentist is a dentist with experience caring for the dental and oral health of people with cancer.
 Since radiation therapy can cause tooth decay, damaged teeth may need to be removed before treatment begins.
 Often, tooth decay can be prevented with proper treatment from a dentist.
 After radiation therapy for laryngeal and hypopharyngeal cancer, dental care should continue to help prevent further dental problems.
 People may receive fluoride treatment to prevent dental cavities.
 Learn more about dental health during cancer treatment.

-It is also important that people receive counseling and evaluation from a speech pathologist who has experience caring for people with head and neck cancer.
+It is also important that people receive counseling and evaluation from a speech language pathologist who has experience caring for people with head and neck cancer.
 Since radiation therapy may cause swelling and scarring, the voice and swallowing are often affected.
-Speech pathologists can provide people with exercises and techniques to help prevent long-term speech and swallowing problems.
+Speech language pathologists can provide people with exercises and techniques to help prevent long-term speech and swallowing problems.

 Depending on the stage of the cancer, a combination of chemotherapy and radiation therapy may be used.
 Another term for this is concomitant chemoradiotherapy.
 Chemotherapy enhances the effectiveness of radiation therapy.
 Chemoradiotherapy can help people avoid having surgery and can preserve the larynx and its ability to function.
-For many people, this is the preferred standard treatment option.
+This is the preferred standard treatment approach for many patients.
 However, combining chemotherapy and radiation therapy can cause more side effects than treatment with radiation therapy alone.
+Be sure to talk with your health care team about possible side effects and what to expect.

 Side effects of radiation therapy